Ensiss/LoadBox/README.md

     holeSize: 3, // Size of the hourglass hole
     stepsPerRotation: 500, // How long before the hourglass rotates
     stepsPerFrame: 5, // Number of simulation steps per frame
-    fluidity: 0.8 // How fast the sand will spread
+    fluidity: 0.8, // How fast the sand will spread
-});
+    color: 0xEDC9AF, // Color of the sand
+    hourglassColor: 0x000000 // Color of the hourglass });
 ```